coder/docs/setup/updating.md

 validation error: missing key "meta.helm.sh/release-name": must be set to "coder"; annotation validation error: missing key "meta.helm.sh/release-namespace": must be set to "coder"
 ```

+If this happens, we recommend uninstalling and reinstalling:

-1. Retrieve the helm running values into a file:
+1. Export the helm chart values into a file:

     ```bash
     helm get values --namespace coder coder > current-values.yml
     ```

-2. Run helm uninstall:
+2. Run `helm uninstall`:

     ```bash
-    helm uninstall --namespace coder coder`
+    helm uninstall --namespace coder coder
     ```

-    Be sure not to use "delete" since that would remove
-    the PVCs for the database.
-Uninstall and re-install
-    will keep the persistent volume claim and reattach it.
+    **Do not use `delete`** since this command removes the persistent volume
+    claim (PVCs) for the database.
+Running `uninstall` then reinstalling will
-    It may lose the IP address for the ingress controller
+    keep the PVCs and reattach them.
+You may, however, lose the IP address for
-    so you may need to update your host and devurl IP
+    the ingress controller; if that's the case, update your host and Dev URL IP
-    addresses in your DNS provider.
+    addresses with your DNS provider.

-    Also check the namespace for items slow to delete.
+    Make sure to check the namespace for items that are slow to delete.
+For
-    Web-ingress took a bit of time to finish releasing
-    the IP address so running the installation command
-    failed since the service existed but was in a
-    terminating state.
+    example **web-ingress** can take some time to release the IP addresses; if
+    you run the install command before this process completes, the install
+    process will fail.

-3. Run upgrade command with new version and values file:
+3. Run the `upgrade` command with the new version number and helm chart values
+   file:

     ```bash
     helm upgrade --namespace coder --atomic \